Logical replication

 A logical replication subscription can be a standby for synchronous replication.

-Use the CREATE SUBSCRIPTION command to add a subscription:
+Use the CREATE SUBSCRIPTION command to add subscriptions:

 CREATE SUBSCRIPTION subscription1